top of page

 Supervised and performed the inspection, troubleshooting, and hands-on mechanic maintenance of all aircraft systems.
 Responsible for signing off on final system checkouts before crewed flights.

-Engaged in over 60 temporary duty travel missions CONUS and supported over 700 missions OCONUS and through Middle East combat zone deployment.
+Engaged in over 60 temporary duty travel missions CONUS.
+I was responsible for supporting 700 missions in the Middle East combat theatre for Operation Enduring Freedom.

 AIR_KC-135_Refuels_F-22A_lg.jpg